jkonowitch/jkonowitch.github.com/_posts/2013-03-19-yeoman-rails-angular.md

       + Change the `dist` folder destination in your `Gruntfile.js` to `../public`.
 This is where your compiled app assets will be deposited when you `grunt build`
 6. Start writing awesome apps.

-Yeoman gives you a ton of stuff for free - for instance, you're testing environment will already be configured.
+Yeoman gives you a ton of stuff for free - for instance, your testing environment will already be configured.
 The setup I described above, especially when combined with a great frontend framework like Foundation or Bootstrap, has been really productive and fun for me.
 Hope it helps you!

 [yeoman]: http://yeoman.io
 [prox]: https://github.com/drewzboto/grunt-connect-proxy